nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 # Part 1: Hello World

-A "Hello, World!" example is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
+A "Hello, World!" is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
 The example typically consists of printing the phrase "Hello, World!" to the output device, such as the console or terminal, or writing it to a file.

 ---